 - 1001 Décarie Boulevard

 About Medical Physics

 The Medical Physics Unit is a teaching and research unit focusing on the role that physics and its related sciences plays in medicine and cancer research, especially (but not exclusively) in radiation medicine; i.e., radiation oncology, medical imaging, and nuclear medicine.
 The Unit offers an M.Sc. in Medical Radiation Physics.
-Facilities are available for students to undertake a Ph.D. in Medical Physics through the Department of Physics with a research emphasis on medical physics supervised, funded, and hosted by Medical Physics Unit PI's (principal investigators).
+Facilities are available for students to undertake a Ph.D. in Physics administered through the Department of Physics with a research emphasis on medical physics supervised, funded, and hosted by Medical Physics Unit PI's (principal investigators).
 Facilities are also available for students to undertake a Ph.D. in Biological and Biomedical Engineering administered through the Departments of Biomedical Engineering and Bioengineering with a research emphasis on medical physics and supervised, funded, and hosted by Medical Physics Unit PI's.

 The research interests of Unit members include various topics related to the application of physics methods to medicine:

 - 3D and 4D imaging, the development of new imaging modalities, and applications of imaging in radiation therapy;